drkshrk/dune-awakening-selfhost-docker/README.md

 The Docker image should contain the orchestrator code, not baked-in old game files.
 Game server files and Funcom image tarballs are downloaded and updated at runtime into persistent volumes.

-The Funcom token and `BATTLEGROUP_ID` appear to be linked.
-Use the battlegroup ID authorized for your token.
+The Funcom token and `BATTLEGROUP_ID` might be linked.
+Use the battlegroup ID generated/authorized for your token.

+The current MVP is best understood as an import-and-run workflow for an existing/generated Funcom self-host battlegroup.
+First-time battlegroup generation/discovery should be added later as `dune init`.

 ## Current limitations

+- First-time battlegroup creation/discovery is not automated yet.
 - Dedicated/on-demand maps are not automated yet.
 - The fake Kubernetes service account/IGWO behavior is a compatibility workaround.
 - Overmap and Survival_1 are always-on.